Find Affordable College Courses

 $11,090 Average Tuition & Fees

-University of North Texas ranked #6 on this year’s Best Value International Studies Schools in Texas list.
-Located in the medium-sized city of Denton, UNT is a public college with a very large student population.
+University of North Texas came in at #6 in this year’s edition of the Best Value International Studies Schools in Texas ranking.
+Located in the city of Denton, UNT is a public college with a fairly large student population.

-In-state tuition fees for undergraduate students at UNT are $11,090 per year.
+UNT undergraduate students pay an average of $11,090 in in-state tuition and fees each year.
 While working on their degree, international studies majors at UNT accumulate an average of around $18,750 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $263.

 #7